monkey-projects/oci-sign/README.md

 Normally, for `PUT`, `POST` and `PATCH` requests, the body will also be included in the signature calculation.
 However, [some requests](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/Object/PutObject) require special treatment.
-To allow for this, the signer accepts an additional configuration property, `exclude-body?` which is a function that takes the request as argument and returns `true` if the body should be explicitly excluded, even though it's a request with a body and one of the aforementioned HTTP methods.
+To allow for this, the signer accepts an additional configuration property, `exclude-body?` which is a function that takes the request context as argument and returns `true` if the body should be explicitly excluded, even though it's a request with a body and one of the aforementioned HTTP methods.